top of page

 Travel-related health risks

-Traveling for dental work introduces additional health concerns:
+Traveling for dental work may have an additional impact:

 • Jet lag and fatigue may affect your body's ability to heal